skius/grabapl/grabapl/README.md

 - [ ] Shape query skipping marker: should work on ExpectShapeNode*Change*, i.e., if we have a skipping "visited" and an in-scope node with that marker on it, then the change shape query should not enter.
       (It would still have the node in scope though.)

+# TODOs for handover/documentation:
+- [ ] Finish template client
+  - [ ] Rust semantics implementation + docs
+  - [ ] FFI library + docs, exposing everything
+  - [ ] NPM web client (javascript only) with some examples
+    - [ ] Typescript?
+- [ ] Document operation builder and what the function calls do
+- [ ] Document the language core semantics itself
+- [ ] Document the syntax
+- [ ] Main entrypoint README
+- [ ] example template README
+- [ ] Change package.json author attributes to examples in the webpack thing